 A private repository does not offer content search capabilities and requires Amazon IAM-based authentication using AWS account credentials before allowing images to be pulled.
 A public repository has descriptive content and allows anyone anywhere to pull images without needing an AWS account or using IAM credentials.
 Public repository images are also available in the ECR public gallery.

 Q: How do I get started using Amazon ECR?

 The best way to get started with Amazon ECR is to use the Docker CLI to push and pull and your first image.
 Visit our Getting Started page for more information.

 Q: Can I access Amazon ECR inside a VPC?

 Yes.
-You can now setup AWS PrivateLink endpoints to allow your instances pull images without traversing through the public internet.
+You can setup AWS PrivateLink endpoints to allow your instances pull images from your private repositories without traversing through the public internet.